 ATSDR has conducted outreach activities to inform particular residents that lead concentrations in their drinking water were in excess of the EPA public water supply action level of 15 μ g/L. However, due to limited contact information available to ATSDR, ATSDR was not able to reach many of these residents.
-ATSDR is working with the state Department of Environmental Protection to determine if additional contact information is available.
-ATSDR regional staff will continue to attempt to acquire contact information and conduct outreach to inform residents of contaminants that are of health concern in their drinking water.
+ATSDR worked with the state Department of Environmental Protection to determine if additional contact information was available.

-ATSDR will make this health consultation available to the public for a three-month comment period before incorporating public comments into the final version of this health consultation.
-ATSDR will make the final version of this health consultation available to the public via the ATSDR website, by distributing copies to interested community members and agency representatives, and by providing copies to the local library and the Coudersport government office building.
+ATSDR made this health consultation available to the public for a three-month comment period, and then addressed public comments in this final version of the health consultation.

+ATSDR will make this final version of the health consultation available to the public via the ATSDR website, by distributing copies to interested community members and agency representatives, and by providing copies to the local library and the Coudersport government office building.